 Psychology is a very popular subject which aims to develop a range of skills valuable in further education and the workplace

-Psychology is a broad subject with significant biological content and should appeal to students who are interested in science and specifically in understanding people’s behaviour and thinking, including the underlying drivers behind behaviour, such as the influence of genes, neurotransmitters and hormones, as well as the influence of peoples early experiences.”
+Psychology is a broad subject with significant biological content that appeals to students who are interested in science and specifically in understanding people’s behaviour and thinking, including the underlying drivers behind behaviour, such as the influence of genes, neurotransmitters and hormones, as well as the influence of peoples early experiences.

 All students are enabled to develop and use a range of practical skills.
 This gives students hands-on experience to test theories, make observations, collect and analyse data and apply ethical principles in dealing with participants appropriately.